obsproject/obs-studio/docs/sphinx/reference-libobs-graphics-graphics.rst

 .. function:: bool *gs_query_dmabuf_modifiers_for_format(uint32_t drm_format, uint64_t **modifiers, size_t *n_modifiers)

-   **Linux only:** Queries the supported DMA-BUF modifiers for a given format.
+   **only Linux, FreeBSD, DragonFly:** Queries the supported DMA-BUF modifiers for a given format.

    This function queries all supported explicit modifiers for a format, stores them as an array and returns the number of supported modifiers.